c-cube/ocaml-containers/README.md

 - `CCArray`, utilities on arrays and slices
 - `CCLinq`, high-level query language over collections
 - `CCMultimap` and `CCMultiset`, functors defining persistent structures
+- `CCHashtbl`, an extension of the standard hashtbl module
+- `CCFlatHashtbl`, a flat (open-addressing) hashtable functorial implementation
 - `CCKTree`, an abstract lazy tree structure (similar to what `CCKlist` is to lists)
 - small modules (basic types, utilities):
   - `CCInt`